 Companies are now being forced to change how they measure success with increased scrutiny, while still needing to issue timely reporting for every ongoing project.
-The Project Management process, then, has evolved through many iterations and continues to change.
-Organizations have come under pressure to speed up the Project Management process and improve decision–making on future projects based on lessons learned from past projects.
+The Portfolio Management process, then, has evolved through many iterations and continues to change.
+Organizations have come under pressure to speed up the Portfolio Management process and improve decision–making on future projects based on lessons learned from past projects.

-A high-quality, well-managed Project Management process is important for building confidence both internally and externally with outside vendors/customers.
-Historically, many companies instilled a variety of Project Management processes to help perform these tasks, including:
+A high-quality, well-managed Portfolio Management process is important for building confidence both internally and externally with outside vendors/customers.
+Historically, many companies instilled a variety of Portfolio Management processes to help perform these tasks, including:

-Below are three highly contrasted Project Management scenarios:
+Below are three highly contrasted Portfolio Management scenarios:

 This scenario is understandably risky; with a high probability of errors due to tight deadlines, unstructured interaction of multiple employees, and disparate sources of data.

-While many larger companies may have the ability to have a financial analyst or finance team support the Project Management process, they are usually operationally focused.
-These supporting tasks cannot detract from their core tasks (which are probably managing and ensuring a successful project lifecycle) and significant pressure can ultimately result on these folks when asked to undertake even more duties on top of their regular day jobs.
+While many larger companies may have the ability to have a financial analyst or finance team support the Portfolio Management process, they are usually operationally focused.
+These supporting tasks cannot detract from their core tasks (which are probably managing and ensuring a successful project life cycle) and significant pressure can ultimately result on these folks when asked to undertake even more duties on top of their regular day jobs.
 This can, of course, really detract overall motivation and even impact employee retention.